 Presidents of UWF 1964-2016

 Dr. John C. Cavanaugh became UWF’s fourth president and the first named by the Board of Trustees on July 15, 2002.
-During his six years at UWF, the Board of Trustees adopted a new campus master plan, the Florida Legislature approved UWF’s four-year nursing program, the university launched a degree in hospitality, recreation and resort management, graduate classes in historic preservation began in Historic Pensacola Village and the UWF baseball field, renamed Pelican Park, became host to the professional team, Pensacola Pelicans.
-Additionally, in 2004, Argo Hall student residence and the International Center opened, the campus went wireless, consolidated online teaching resources under the Academic Technology Center and new degrees in public history and environmental science were launched.
+During his six years at UWF, the Board of Trustees adopted a new campus master plan, the Florida Legislature approved UWF’s four-year nursing program, the University launched a degree in hospitality, recreation and resort management, graduate classes in historic preservation began in Historic Pensacola Village, and the UWF baseball field, renamed Pelican Park, became host to the professional team, Pensacola Pelicans.
+Additionally, in 2004, Argo Hall student residence and the International Center opened, the campus went wireless, online teaching resources were consolidated under the Academic Technology Center and new degrees in public history and environmental science were launched.

-Dr. Morris Leon Marx, third UWF president, was inaugurated in September 1988.
+Dr. Morris Leon Marx, the third UWF president, was inaugurated in September 1988.
 During Marx’s tenure, Congress approved the 136-acre land swap to create the permanent OWC-UWF joint Fort Walton Beach campus, which then opened in 1992.
-Additionally, the Education specialist program began; the Center for Fine and Performing Arts, College of Education Complex, Student Services building, John G. Martin Hall and John C. Pace Jr. Hall student residence, psychology building and University Village apartments opened; UWF established a Women’s Soccer Team and joined the NCAA Division II; John C. Pace Jr. left UWF his $12 million estate; and the Foundation capital campaign netted $32 million.
-Other accomplishments during Marx’s presidency included the Argonauts capturing the NCAA Division II national tennis doubles title in 1996 and UWF earning its first national golf championship in 1998.
-Also notable, in 1997 the university conferred its first doctoral degrees in education, purchased additional land bringing the size of Pensacola’s campus to 1,600-acres and the Archaeology Institute raised the anchor from the Tristan de Luna ship in Pensacola Bay.
-And, in 2000 and 2001 respectively, students from neighboring Alabama counties became eligible for in-state tuition rates and West Florida Historic Preservation Inc., with its 22 historic properties in Downtown Pensacola, became a direct support organization of UWF.
+Additionally, the education specialist program began; the Center for Fine and Performing Arts, College of Education Complex, student services building, John G. Martin Hall and John C. Pace Jr. Hall student residence, psychology building and University Village apartments opened; UWF joined NCAA Division II; John C. Pace Jr. left UWF his $12 million estate; and the Foundation capital campaign netted $32 million.
+Other accomplishments during Marx’s presidency included the Argonauts capturing the 1993 NAIA softball national championship, the NCAA Division II national tennis doubles title in 1996, the NCAA Division II men’s golf individual national championship in 1998, and the University’s first NCAA Division II team national championship by the men’s golf team in 2001.